North Ashchurch Garden Communities

 Over 1,600 interacted with the consultation material, including more than 300 who visited the engagement exhibitions.

 Responses were collated and sorted, resulting in the following outputs, all of which have been considered in the updated Framework Masterplan.
+A feedback document about the consultation, comments, how they have been taken into account and the next steps is available.
+CLICK HERE TO VIEW THE REPORT

 Community Consultation Event at Bredon Village Hall